terryaney/Extensibility.VS.Code.Intellisense.KatApp/README.md

 ### 1.0.1

-1. `v-ka-*` Directive Models - Suggestions for model properties for `v-ka-navigate` complete.
+1. `v-ka-*` Directive Models - Suggestions for model properties for `v-ka-navigate`, `v-ka-template`, `v-ka-api`, `v-ka-modal`, `v-ka-app`, `v-ka-table`, `v-ka-highchart`, and `v-ka-attributes` complete.
+1. Typos in attribute suggestions and model suggestions.
+1. Feature complete at this point.
+Please report any issues you encounter.

 ### 1.0.0